 Enrollment Tutorial- This tutorial shows students how to plan their classes with the Schedule of Classes and Class Planner, and how to use WebReg.

-Undergraduate courses that require an audition, are restricted to "Majors Only," or that require department consent, must first be approved by the Student Affairs Office before enrollment.
+Undergraduate courses that require an audition, are restricted to "Majors Only," (showing as "O" under restrictions), or that require "Department Consent" (showing as "D" under restrictions), must first be approved by the Undergraduate Advisor before enrollment.
 This includes courses listed with a "zero" enrollment limit.

 Graduate courses listed with a "zero" enrollment limit must first be approved by the department before enrollment.

 For current Undergraduates requesting departmental approval to enroll in courses, use the EASy Preauthorization System.
 Requests may be denied if the requestor does not have the required prerequisites or instructor approval, or has not provided adequate information as listed above.
 All requests will receive a confirmation message with instructions once approval has been granted.

 <>:<> Please Note <>:<>